talkable/talkable-docs/source/advanced_features/shopify_purchases_syncing.rst

 Purchases Syncing is a feature available for Shopify customers integrated with Talkable extension.
 It allows automatic purchases synchronization from Shopify instead of (or additionally to) passing purchases with Talkable Javascript integration from a browser.

-To access this setting, go to “Shopify Integration” page (Settings → Shopify Integration).
+To access this setting, go to the Shopify Integration page (Settings → Shopify Integration).

 .. warning::
   Purchases Syncing currently is not supported for customers who pass to Talkable purchases with Purchase Order Number,